zavalab/PlasmoExamples/README.md

 This will run the 5 example scripts in the examples folder and create corresponding plots in `PlasmoExamples/examples/figures`.
 The example scripts perform the following:

 * example1.jl creates a simple optigraph, solves it with GLPK, and plots the optigraph structure.
-* example2.jl creates a hierarchical optigraph with a shared optiedge (linkconstraint), solves it with GLPK, and plots the optigraph structure.
+* example2.jl creates a hierarchical optigraph with a shared optiedge and optinode (i.e. it contains linkconstraints), solves it with GLPK, and plots the optigraph structure.
-* example3.jl creates a hierarchical optigraph with a shared optinode, solves it with GLPK, and plots the optigraph structure.
-* example4.jl creates an optigraph for an optimal control model, partitions it with KaHyPar, and aggregates the resulting subgraphs into new optinodes.
-This example also creates plots for the optigraph structure corresponding to the original optigraph, the partitioned optigraph, and the aggregated optigraph.
+* example3.jl creates an optigraph for an optimal control model and produces the plot.
-* example5.jl builds on example4.jl and creates overlapping subgraphs.
-It also plots the overlapping graph structures.
+* example4.jl builds on example3.jl and partitions the control problem with KaHyPar, aggregates the resulting subgraphs into new optinodes, and also shows how to create overlapping subgraphs.
+It also plots the resulting graph structures.

 ## Running Case Study 1